2014 Lands Permits

 Hills Creek - Lookout Point Power Line Re-alignment

 Two sections of the BPA power line between Hills Creek and Lookout Point Reservoirs will need a slight adjustment in the right of way.
-These adjustments are occurring due to the surrounding landscape being unstable and causing repeated maintenance.
+There will also be replacement of poles along the entire project corridor.
+Line adjustments due to unstable ground.

 Formerly Hwy 46 North.
 Treatments will occur in the Breitenbush Watershed, including commercial thinning, early seral creation, riparian reserve treatment, viewshed enhancements, meadow restoration, hazardous fuels treatments, PCT and pruning.